-In accordance with 10 CFR 20.1202, the internal and external exposures will be summed when applicable.
-Recording and reporting of radiation exposures will be conducted as provided for in Regulatory Guide 8.7, Instructions for Recording and Reporting Occupational Radiation Exposure Date.
-Monitoring of occupational exposures will be conducted in accordance with Regulatory Guide 8.34, Monitoring Criteria and Methods to Calculate Occupational Radiation Doses.
+In accordance with 10 CFR 20.1202, the internal and external exposures are summed when applicable.
+Recording and reporting of radiation exposures are conducted as provided for in Regulatory Guide 8.7, Instructions for Recording and Reporting Occupational Radiation Exposure Date.
+Monitoring of occupational exposures is conducted in accordance with Regulatory Guide 8.34, Monitoring Criteria and Methods to Calculate Occupational Radiation Doses.
 Specific radiation protection procedures provide for the implementation of these Regulatory Guides.